Specific instances database description

 A full description of the role of NCPs in relation to specific instances is provided in the text and commentary of the Guidelines under Implementation Procedures.

 The specific instances mechanism has been part of the Guidelines since the 2000 review.
-Over this time, approximately 330 specific instances have been treated by NCPs.
-Prior to the 2011 update, only specific instances accepted for consideration by NCPs were reported, however during 2015 the database is being revised to also include rejected specific instances.
+Over this time, more than 360 specific instances have been treated by NCPs.
+Prior to the 2011 update, only specific instances accepted for consideration by NCPs were reported, however the database has now been updated to include specific instances that have not been accepted.

 NCP - only the NCPs who have received a specific instance are listed in this field.
 When a specific instance involves several NCPs, a lead NCP is designated and support NCPs are named separately.